praveen-khm/real_lidarbot/README.md

   <img title='Motor Driver HAT' src=images/Motor_Driver_HAT.png width="500">
 </p>

+Solder the cables (provided) to the motors.
+Might need to use spare wires if the provided ones are too short to reach the motor hat.
 Should the wheel(s) move in the direction opposite of what is expected, exchange the respective motor cables screwed into the terminal blocks.

 <p align="center">
   <img title='MPU6050' src=images/mpu6050.jpg width="400">